Notes on invariant measures for loop groups: Introduction

+The simplest object of these notes is a limit of Wiener measure which (I claim) is relevant to quantum field theory, where $S^1$ is interpreted as space.

 \begin{theorem} Suppose that $K$ is a simply connected compact Lie group, and let $G$ denote the complexification.
-There exists a Borel probability measure $\mu_0$ on the formal completion, $\mathbf LG$, of the complex loop group $C^{\infty}(S^1,G)$ which is bi-invariant with respect to $L_{fin}K$, the group of loops in $K$ with finite Fourier series (in some matrix representation of $K$). \end{theorem}
+There exists a Borel probability measure $\mu_0$ on the formal completion, $\mathbf LG$, of the complex loop group $C^{0}(S^1,G)$ which is bi-invariant with respect to $L_{fin}K$, the group of loops in $K$ with finite Fourier series (in some matrix representation of $K$). \end{theorem}

+This theorem is proven in \cite{Pi1}, and more directly in \cite{Pi2}.
+The basic strategy is to show that Wiener measure on $C^0(S^1,K)\subset\mathbf LG$ has weak limits in Riemann-Hilbert coordinates for $\mathbf LG$ as $T\uparrow\infty$.
+More grandly we expect that

+where $BC(\cdot)$ denotes bounded continouous functions on a space.
+A crucial ingredient in the proof of the bi-invariance of the limit $\mu_0$ is the asymptotic invariance of Wiener measure, established earlier by Marie and Paul Malliavin (see \cite{MM2} and section 4.1 of Part III of \cite{Pi1}).
+The assumption that $K$ is semi-simple in the theorem is essential; the statement is simply false if $K=\mathbb T$, the circle (one must introduce a level $l>0$ to obtain a true statement in non-semi-simple cases, when the dual Coxeter number vanishes).

+Whereas it makes sense to evaluate a random Wiener measure distributed loop $g\in \mathbf LG$ at a point of $S^1$ (because Wiener measure is supported on $C^0(S^1,K)$), it does not make sense to evaluate a random $\mu_0$ distributed `loop' at a point of $S^1$.
+Wiener measure (for closed loops and paths) is of central importance in quantum mechanics, where the path parameter is interpreted as (imaginary) time.
+The measure $\mu_0$ is of significance in 2d quantum field theory, where $S^1$ is interpreted as space.
+Conjecturally, analogous to $\lambda_K$ for a free particle on $K$, (a square root of) $\mu_0$ is the groundstate for a free closed string on $K$ (i.e. the sigma model with target $K$), and analogous to $\nu_{\frac 1T E}$ for a free particle, there is a Markov process on (distributional) fields living on (Euclidean) space-time $S^1 \times \mathbb R$ (or a more general Riemannian surface) for the evolution of the free string.

-The purpose of these notes is to publicize a number of conjectures and questions about the measure $\mu_0$ and its deformations (in particular a probability measure $\mu_l$ parameterized by level $l$).
+The purpose of these notes is to publicize a number of conjectures and questions about the measure $\mu_0$, its deformations (in particular a probability measure $\mu_l$ parameterized by level $l$), further generalizations, and their potential uses, such as the speculation about free strings above.
 I have thought about these matters for a long time, and I have a lot of opinions.
-But it is painful to acknowledge how little I can prove.\\
+It is painful to acknowledge how little I can prove.